-The accreted values presented in the table above represent the principal amount of the debt less the original issue discount at the time of sale, deferred financing costs, and, in regards to the Legacy TWC debt assumed, fair value premium adjustments as a result of applying acquisition accounting plus the accretion of those amounts to the balance sheet date.
+The accreted values presented in the table above represent the principal amount of the debt adjusted for original issue discount or premium at the time of sale, deferred financing costs, and, in regards to the Legacy TWC debt assumed, fair value premium adjustments as a result of applying acquisition accounting plus the accretion of those amounts to the balance sheet date.
 However, the amount that is currently payable if the debt becomes immediately due is equal to the principal amount of the debt.
 In regards to the fixed-rate British pound sterling denominated notes (the "Sterling Notes"), the principal amount of the debt and any premium or discount is remeasured into US dollars as of each balance sheet date.
-See Note 11.
-The Company has availability under the Charter Operating credit facilities of approximately \$3.6 billion as of December 31, 2017.
+See Note 10.
+The Company has availability under the Charter Operating credit facilities of approximately \$2.8 billion as of December 31, 2018.